There’s no doubt that using tobacco is bad for you.

 Thankfully, a lot of the work has been done for you, and there are now mutual funds and ETFs set up specifically for SRI investors:

-- The Parnassus Core Equity Fund (NASDAQ: PRBLX) is a mutual fund that avoids companies that get high revenue from tobacco, weapons, and fossil fuels.
+- The Parnassus Core Equity Fund (NASDAQ: PRBLX) is a mutual fund that avoids companies that get high revenues from tobacco, weapons, and fossil fuels.

 - iShares MSCI KLD 400 Social ETF (NYSE: DSI) is an ETF that tracks companies with SRI characteristics.